Aiman-Fauarsy/Authentication-Authorization-Angular7-WEB-API-Using-Token-System/README.md

 # Register-Login-and-Authentication-Authorization-Angular-7-WEB-API-example
-Register and login example with Authentication Authorization using Angular 7 and WEB API
+Register and login example with Authentication Authorization example project using Angular 7 and WEB API.

+A full example explaning how to do Register and login and save data in Web API with explination how it works.

 <strong>#Please before running this project remember! </strong>